-A Florida 7 Day Notice to Terminate Tenancy is a legal letter written to end a week-to-week tenancy or for tenants that do not have a lease that pay rent weekly.
-Either party must provide the notice at least seven (7) calendar days before the end of any weekly period.
+A Florida 7 Day Notice To Terminate Tenancy s a letter that complies with state legal requirements to end a week-to-week tenancy.
+The non-terminating party must receive notice at least seven (7) calendar days before the date of termination.

 Sources